August 10, 2018

-You may be selling to a hospital, physicians or scientists, but SURPRISE, we're all humans, who pay mortgages, plan vacations and try to leave work on time to make it to their kid’s soccer match.
-And those humans are responsible for making the decision to buy your medical device over the one offered by another company.
+You may be selling to a hospital, physicians, or scientists, but SURPRISE, we're all humans, who pay mortgages, plan vacations, and try to leave work on time to make it to their kid's soccer match.
+And those humans are responsible for deciding to buy your medical device over the one offered by another company.
 And no matter what the cold, hard data says, people still make an enormous portion of their decisions based on emotion.
-It’s how humans are built.

-Here are some ways to take emotion into consideration when selling your latest medical device?
+Here are some ways to incorporate emotion when selling your latest medical device?

 Want to create a connection with your audience?
 Tell a story.
 How about the time Dr. Smith used your incredibly easy-to-use surgical laser for life-altering surgery on the eyes of a 9-year-old.
-Instead of functions and features, you’re telling the story of how your product is used in real life.
+Instead of functions and features, tell a story about how consumers use your product in real life.

 Let your best customers tell your story.
 Sure it sounds good coming from you, but it sounds GREAT coming from one of your customers' peers.
 There's a reason why people check the reviews on Amazon and Yelp before plunking down their hard-earned cash.
 Social proof is a way to send a powerful emotional message to your potential buyers, whether it's through reviews, testimonials, case studies, or social media.
 And don't confine that proof to one part of your website or the back page of your brochures.
 Sprinkle liberally throughout for maximum credibility!

-3. Don’t be too hasty to get to the price
+Don't be too hasty to get to the price.

 B2B customers relish big spreadsheets they can show in meetings that try to compare products.
 They make lists of features and prices and throw them on a chart.
 When this happens, you've lost the narrative arc of your product's story.
 Make sure your customer understands the value of your product before you ever get to the price

 As noted above, B2B customers seek features for comparison.
-If they’re looking at multiple options, they compare what they can get from each company.
+If they're looking at multiple options, they compare what they can get from each company.
 Stand out from the competition by talking about features in terms of the benefits they provide.
 How will they profit from your device?
 How will your device make their lives easier?
-It’s like using the storytelling technique above but in small scale.
+It's like using the storytelling technique above but on a smaller scale.

-Walk around any medical trade show and you’ll see an ocean of blue.
-Blue booths, blue logos, blue suits, and shirts.
-Don’t be afraid to explore the entire spectrum and embrace other colors and the emotions they express, like regal purple, calming green, and show-stopping, grab-your-attention orange.
-Find the colors and their associated emotions that convey your brand.
+Walk around any medical trade show: and you'll see an ocean of blue: Blue booths, blue logos, blue suits, and shirts.
+Don't be afraid to explore the entire spectrum and embrace other colors and the emotions they express, like regal purple, calming green, and show-stopping, grab-your-attention orange.
+Find the colors that associate with and convey your brand.